Friedrich482/manga-xr/README.md

 - I need the user to be registered because his historic of reading will be stored in the **MONGODB** database (as an object with all manga read, the chapter where the user stopped).

 - I will need a page `/profile` (only available if the user is registered).
-There, he will have many sections like his history.
+There, he will have many sections like his history;

 - For now, it will be everything.
 Let's implement these features first, and after I will update the list